-Dated Date: December 1, 2020 Due: September 1, as shown below
+Dated Date: June 1, 2021 Due: September 1, as shown below

-The bonds described above (the "Bonds") will be issued in fully registered form only, in denominations of \$5,000 or any integral multiple of \$5,000 for any one maturity.
-Principal of the Bonds will be payable at stated maturity or earlier redemption upon presentation of the Bonds at the principal payment office of the paying agent/registrar, initially The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (the "Paying Agent/Registrar").
-Interest accrues from December 1, 2020, and is payable March 1, 2021 (three months of interest), and each September 1 and March 1 thereafter on the basis of a 360-day year of twelve 30-day months until the earlier of maturity or redemption.
-The Bonds are subject to redemption prior to maturity as shown below.
+Principal of the Bonds is payable at maturity or earlier redemption at the principal payment office of the paying agent/registrar, initially The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (the "Paying Agent/Registrar") upon surrender of the Bonds for payment.
+Interest on the Bonds accrues from June 1, 2021, and is payable each March 1 and September 1, commencing September 1, 2021, until maturity or prior redemption.
+The Bonds will be issued only in fully registered form.
+The Bonds will be issued in denominations of \$5,000 each or integral multiples thereof.
+The Bonds are subject to redemption prior to their maturity, as shown below.

 The Bonds will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
 Beneficial owners of the Bonds will not receive physical certificates representing the Bonds, but will receive a credit balance on the books of the nominees of such beneficial owners.
-So long as Cede & Co. is the registered owner of the Bonds, the principal of and interest on the Bonds will be paid by the Paying Agent/Registrar directly to DTC, which will, in turn, remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds as described herein.
+So long as Cede & Co. is the Registered Owner of the Bonds, the principal of and interest on the Bonds will be paid by the Paying Agent/Registrar directly to DTC, which will, in turn, remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds.
 See "BOOK-ENTRY-ONLY SYSTEM."